frictionlessdata/tableschema-js/README.md

 * `castValue(fieldName, value, index, skipConstraints)` - returns a value cast against a named `fieldName`
 * `testValue(fieldName, value, index, skipConstraints)` - returns boolean after a check if value can be casted against a named `fieldName`
 * `castRow(items, failFast = false, skipConstraints = false)` - convert the arguments given to the types of the current schema <sup>1</sup>
-* `fields` - returns an array of the schema's fields
+* `fields` - returns an array of objects of the schema's fields
 * `foreignKeys` - returns the foreign key property for the schema
 * `getConstraints(fieldName, index = 0)` - return the constraints object for a given `fieldName` <sup>2</sup>
 * `getField(fieldName, index = 0)` - return the field object for `fieldName` <sup>2</sup>